LibrIT/passhport/docs/installation-and-configuration.rst

 .. code-block:: none

-  passhport@debian9:~$ /usr/bin/ssh-keygen -t ecdsa -b 521 -N "" -f "/home/passhport/.ssh/id_ecdsa"
+  passhport@debian9:~$ ssh-keygen -t ecdsa -b 521 -N "" -f "/home/passhport/.ssh/id_ecdsa"

 Again as root, let’s make the directory that’ll contains the database (because we use SQLite for this tutorial) :